goncalo-oliveira/channels/README.md

 - Data Received
 - Data Sent

 To receive channel events, you'll need to create a class that implements `IChannelEvents` interface and then add it to the DI container.
-You can have multiple implementations.
+You can add multiple implementations.

 ```csharp
 public class MyChannelEvents : IChannelEvents